 Za.4: Bloom Filter – definitions and application to the PAD protocol

-Za.4.1: Determining the Bloom Filter Size, m
+Za.4.1: Determining the Bloom Filter parameters

 Reference: Annex A [B56]

-A Bloom filter is a space-efficient probabilistic data structure used to test if an element (i.e. service) is a member of a set.
-A Bloom filter is an array of m bits, representing a set of n services S={x1, x2, …, xn}.
+A Bloom filter is a memory-space-efficient probabilistic data structure used to test if an element (i.e. service) is a member of a set.
+A query returns either "possibly in the set" or "definitely not in the set".
+Elements can be added to the set, but not removed (though this can be addressed with a "counting" filter).
+The more elements that are added to the set, the larger the probability of false positives (indication that an element is in a set when it actually is not).

+A simple but helpful example and tutorial is provided here: http://billmill.org/bloomfilter-tutorial.

+A Bloom filter is a bit vector array of m bits, representing a set of n services S={x1, x2, …, xn}.
 These m-bits are initially set to all zero.
 A service x, is mapped to a random number uniformly between 1, …, m by using k hash functions, hi(k), for 1≤ i ≤ k.
+Each hash function produces a bit index in the Bloom filter bit vector where the bit value would be “1”.

-A service y is reported as a member of S, if the bits hi(y) are set to all ones, and is guaranteed to not to be a member of S if any bit, hi(y), is set to zero.
+A service y is reported as possibly a member of the set S, if the bits hi(y) produced when reapplying the hash function to the querried service name, are indeed set to all ones in the bit-vector.
+The service y, and is guaranteed to not to be a member of S if any of the bits, hi(y), is zero.

 p is the probability of the false positive event (lower bound), which occurs when y is actually not a member of S, but reported as being in the set, is given by formula (1) and is dependent on the parameters n, m and k.